MycroftAI/documentation/docs/skill-development/language-support/using-nice-date-and-time-functions-for-your-language.md

 The first list entry handles thousands and the first decade (year 0-9) of a thousand, e.g. 3004, or 2000.

 The second list entry handles the hundreds in range 1100 to 1900 (e.g. 1800), and the third entry handles the hundreds above 1900, e.g. 2100.
-Note that since the first entry caught whole thousands, like 2000, the thrid entry will only catch the thousand with a century, like 2100.
+Note that since the first entry caught whole thousands, like 2000, the third entry will only catch the thousand with a century, like 2100.

 The fourth list entry handles whatever was not handled before, and are either below 2000, or before the first century of a thousand, e.g. 1864 or 3021.